Medici ARTIST LOFTS

 HACSJ Partners with DFA Development on Adaptive Re-Use

-The former 12-story Medico-Dental building that was built in 1927 is the source for a new adaptive mixed-use housing project known as Medici Artist Lofts.
-The Housing Authority County of San Joaquin in partnership with DFA Development has developed 34 units, 27 of which are affordable housing units for families with income levels between 30-60 percent area median income.
+The 12-story Medico-Dental building, originally built in 1927, is now the site for a new adaptive mixed-use housing project known as Medici Artist Lofts.
+The Housing Authority County of San Joaquin (HACSJ), in partnership with DFA Development, has developed 34 units, 27 of which are affordable housing units for families with income levels between 30-60 percent area median income.
 Six of the units will be market rate.

-The 93-year old, former tallest building in Stockton, was renovated with funding from a variety of sources.
-Funding for the $11 million redevelopment includes Low-Income Housing Tax Credits (LIHTC), Permanent financing, and City of Stockton HOME funds.
-The HACSJ is providing Housing Choice Project-Based Voucher rental assistance for 27 units.
+The formerly tallest building in Stockton was renovated with financing from a variety of sources.
+Funding for the $11 million redevelopment includes Low-Income Housing Tax Credits (LIHTC), permanent financing, and City of Stockton HOME funds.
+HACSJ is providing Housing Choice Project-Based Voucher rental assistance for 27 of the units.

 In repurposing the empty Medico-Dental building, HACSJ is excited to be able to provide local artists with space in beautiful downtown Stockton, a move which will undoubtedly contribute to the continued revitalization of the city.